Bredbandsbolaget

 Bredbandsbolaget (The Broadband Company, abbreviated BBB, B2 or BB) was a Swedish Internet service provider (ISP) owned by Telenor.
 It was founded in 1998 with a focus on high-speed Internet connection for homes and businesses using optical fiber.
 It was the second largest ISP in Sweden in 2003.
+It was acquired by Norwegian telecom company Telenor in 2005.

-On 15 May 2018 it merged with its parent company Telenor Sverige.
+On 15 May 2018 it merged into its parent company Telenor Sverige.